 2. Shipping Lead Time

-Aim for shipping lead times under 24 hours for standard orders.
-For expedited or priority orders, consider reducing the lead time to under 12 hours to exceed customer expectations.
+Target: Aim for shipping lead times of under 24 hours for standard orders.
+For priority or expedited orders, try to get that under 12 hours.

 3. On-Time Delivery Rate

-This KPI measures the percentage of shipments that arrive at their destination on or before the promised delivery date.
-It assesses the reliability of your shipping process and the performance of your chosen carriers.
+What It Measures: This KPI tracks the percentage of shipments that arrive on or before the promised delivery date.

-Aim for an on-time delivery rate of 95% or higher.
-For industries with stringent delivery requirements, such as healthcare or perishable goods, strive for rates closer to 98-99%.
+Target: Aim for an on-time delivery rate of 95% or higher.
+In industries with strict service expectations, such as healthcare or perishables, the target may need to be closer to 98–99%.

 4. Cost Per Shipment

-Keep the cost per shipment as low as possible without compromising delivery speed or service quality.
-Regularly review carrier contracts, optimize packaging, and consolidate shipments to minimize expenses.
+Target: Keep cost per shipment as low as possible without hurting delivery speed or service quality.
+To improve it, review carrier contracts, optimize packaging, and consolidate shipments where possible.

 5. Customer Satisfaction

-Aim for consistently high customer satisfaction ratings, reflected in positive feedback and NPS scores above 70.
-This indicates a strong likelihood of customers recommending your service to others.
+Target: Aim for consistently strong customer feedback and NPS scores above 70.

 6. Dock-to-Stock Cycle Time

-This KPI measures the time it takes for goods to move from the dock to their next stage in the shipping process, whether that’s staging, loading, or direct dispatch.
+What It Measures: This KPI tracks how long it takes goods to move from the dock to the next stage in the shipping process, such as staging, loading, or direct dispatch.

 Conclusion